NaotakaKawata/rdp-server/README.md

 ```
 $ git clone https://github.com/NaotakaKawata/rdp-server
 ```
-Next, open the .env file in the directory of the ROS environment you want to try and change the following settings．
+Next, open the .env file in the directory of the Ubuntu environment you want to try and change the following settings．
 ```
 root_password=super            #root password
 user_name=user                 #user name